tailhook/verwalter/README.rst

 Features:

 * Decentralized distribution of configuration
-* Includes scriptable automated resource management
+* Includes scriptable automated resource management (scripting via lua)
 * Allows resource management even in minority partitions
 * May provide discovery of only same-partition services in case of partitioning
 * Liquid templates for configuration files